40net-cloud/fortinet-oci-solutions/FortiWeb/Standalone/readme.md

 1. Get the public management IP from OCI console or Terraform outputs.
 2. Open the FortiWeb management interface over HTTPS.
 3. Log in using the FortiWeb instance credentials supplied by the Marketplace image or the configured admin method.
-4. Complete the initial configuration and validate the service and backend paths.
+4. Complete the initial configuration and validate the service path.

 If the instance uses a private-only management design, access through a bastion host or secured management network.